Adventure starts here

 Season: Fall, Spring, Summer

-Location: Catamount Institute at Sondermann, a park or natural area near your school with water!
+Locations: Catamount Institute at Sondermann Park, Catamount Institute at Catamount Mountain Campus, or a park or natural area near your school with access to water.
+Note: Driving Distance may affect program cost.

 Colorado 2020 science standards: